The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 Google Analytics is used to track visitors to our website.
 We use Google Analytics for statistical reasons.
 For example, it tells us how many users we have and how often they visit our websites.
 We collect information listing which of our pages are most frequently visited, and by which types of users and from which countries.

 We aim to make sure that no personal information is sent to Google Analytics.
 We ensure that the IP addresses of all our users are anonymised before they are processed by Google.
+You can also click here to Disable Google Analytics completely.

 From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and make the most efficient use of our digital marketing budget.